Asian Recipes/ Dinner/ Japanese/ Recipes

 Homemade pasta sauce

-Unlike some Western style hamburgers, Japanese hamburg are usually described as having a soft, juicy and plump texture from the combination of milk-soaked panko crumbs and steaming the patty when cooking.
+Unlike some Western style hamburgers, Japanese hamburger steaks usually have a soft, juicy and plump texture from the combination of soaked panko crumbs and steaming the patty when cooking.
 It literally melts in your mouth!

 Variations